Court Rules - Administration of the Court - General Rules

 As used in this rule, a personal electronic device is a piece of equipment that has audio capabilities only and is incapable of video recordation or broadcast.
 Such devices include but are not limited to cell phones, laptops, dictation machines and personal digital assistants.
 Personal electronic devices are permitted in the Judicial Office Facility for use outside of courtrooms, so long as such use does not interfere with the intended public use of those areas and does not involve the recording or broadcasting of judicial proceedings.
 All personal electronic devices brought into a courtroom must be turned off, unless the judge specifically orders otherwise.

-(c) Access to the Judicial Office Facility shall not be denied to the following persons possessing cellular telephones, personal digital assistants and/or laptop computers equipped with cameras or recoding capabilities:
+(c) Access to the Judicial Office Facility shall not be denied to the following persons possessing cellular telephones, personal digital assistants and/or laptop computers equipped with cameras or recording capabilities:

 1. Judicial Office Facility employees with DuPage County-issued identification badges;